Joan,

 considered capable of going down to Tom bank on my sledge and so was

-given permission to go with my pals, There wasn’t a better run
+given permission to go with my pals, there wasn’t a better run

 anywhere it was so steep and well used but the stream at the bottom